coryshain/cdr/docs/source/formula.rst

 In this case, it would be desirable to be able to model the BOLD response as a composition of neural and hemodynamic responses.

 Exact parametric composition of IRF is not possible in the general case because many pairs of IRF do not have a tractable analytical convolution.
-Instead, the DTSR package uses a discrete approximation to the continuous integral of composed IRF by (1) computing the value of each IRF for some number of interpolation points, (2) computing their convolution via FFT, and (3) rescaling by the temporal distance between interpolation points.
+Instead, the CDR package uses a discrete approximation to the continuous integral of composed IRF by (1) computing the value of each IRF for some number of interpolation points, (2) computing their convolution via FFT, and (3) rescaling by the temporal distance between interpolation points.
 The number of interpolation points is defined by the model's **n_interp** initialization parameter.

 To compose IRF in a model, simply insert one IRF call into the first argument position of another IRF call.